zabbix/zabbix-bash-completion/README.md

 * PID list is completed by the parent PID from the configuration file, if supplied.
 If not supplied, all processes on the system that match the currently completed processes are listed
 * Process name completion uses a hardcoded process list.
-For processes that have a space in the name, backspace-escaped space is support.
+For processes that have a space in the name, backspace-escaped space is supported.
 Doublequoting the parameters is not supported.
 For processes where more than one process is possible, trailing space is not added to allow specifying process number.
 Process number is completed from the output of 'ps'.
  For example:

 ```